overx-ai/tg-bot-template/.clinerules/python-telegram-bot-rules.md

 - Pin dependency versions for production stability
 - Use dependency groups for development, testing, and optional features
 - Keep uv.lock file in version control
+- Always use UV to run pytest and python

 ### Virtual Environment
 - Use UV to create and manage virtual environments